-One of the most famous instances of an asset bubble was the ‘tulipmania’ that erupted in Holland during the 17th century.
-In the first recorded major financial bubble, demand for tulips exploded, and prices for the flowers followed suit.
+One of the most famous instances of an asset bubble was the “Tulip Mania” that erupted in Holland during the 17th century.
+It was the first recorded major financial bubble, during which demand for tulips exploded, and prices for the flowers followed suit.

 Tulip Mania was a speculative frenzy that erupted in Holland during the 17th century.
 The Dutch were newly independent of Spain and building themselves into prosperous traders.
 The mid-1600s was a period of wealth for them, as they benefited from rare imports brought through the Dutch East India Company.

 The most famous tales about Tulip Mania sound like something out of a book.
 People of all walks of life bought the flowers in a frenzy at sometimes extremely high prices.
 They hoped for significant returns and to escape their social classes, but they met financial disaster.
-Those investors fell into ruin when the tulip bubble burst in 1637, and some of the stories even detail tragic endings; people losing everything and drowning themselves in the canals.
+Those investors fell into ruin when the tulip bubble burst in 1637 – similar to the dotcom bubble in more recent times – and some of the stories even detail tragic endings; people losing everything and drowning themselves in the canals.
 All because a tulip-incited mass hysteria that created a financial crisis.